Homepage Denis Allard

 Some recent or not too old publications

-Allard, D. and Marchant, T. (2017) Means and covariance functions for spatial compositional data: an axiomatic approach (In revision).
+Allard, D. and Marchant, T. (2017) Means and covariance functions for spatial compositional data: an axiomatic approach, Mathematical Geosciences (In press).
 Manuscript accessible here.

 Zaytsev, V. BIver, P., Wackernagel, H. and Allard, D. (2016) Change-of-Support Models on Irregular Grids for Geostatistical Simulation, Mathematical Geosciences, 48(4): 353-369. doi: 10.1007/s11004-015-9614-x.